-Brian makes his debut with the Newark-Granville Symphony Orchestra in a solo concert of love themed hits from Opera and Musical Theatre.
+Brian returns to the Newark-Granville Symphony Orchestra in a concert of love themed hits from Opera and Musical Theatre.

-Returning for his 8th Season with Salute to Vienna, Brian will be performing Viennese favorites at the Kravis Center for the Performing Arts in West Palm Beach, Florida.
+Returning for his 9th Season with Salute to Vienna, Brian will be performing Viennese favorites at the Van Wetzel Center for the Performing Arts in Sarasota, Florida.

 Brian returns to the Southern Illinois Music Festival to perform the role of Manrico in Verdi’s Il Trovatore.